 As a mom of 5 little kids, I often feel the pressure and/or guilt of making sure each of my kids feel special and loved.
 I don’t want any of them to feel “lost in the crowd” or of lesser value than one of their siblings.
 To remedy any of those thoughts that might creep into their heads, I feel it is so important to spend time individually with each of them as often as possible.
 Taking time to talk, laugh and listen to them is a great way to show love and become their friends.
-Today, in partnership with Abbott, who is on a mission to find out what living a full life means to people all over the globe, I want to share my thoughts on how I feel we can live our best lives- as parents- by spending time with each of our kids individually.
+Today, I want to share my thoughts on how I feel we can live our best lives- as parents- by spending time with each of our kids individually.

 5 Ideas for Parent/Child One-On-One Time

 Take your child to get some ice cream or hot cocoa and sit for an hour or so while enjoying a special treat.